Visit the Library

 - There are a limited number of electrical outlets in our historic reading room.

 Cameras in the Reading Room

-BHS allows photography of collection materials for research purposes.
-BHS also allows visitors to photograph the reading room.
+CBH allows photography of collection materials for research purposes.
+CBH also allows visitors to photograph the reading room.

 - Hand-held, still photography cameras and cell phone cameras only.